Wise Online - View Week

 Know the Signs

-Before we can respond to trauma, we first need to recognise it.
+Before we can respond to trauma or burnout, we first need to recognise it.
 It is important to notice the nonverbal cues that someone is struggling with traumatic stress.
 We can assess trauma through direct conversation (i.e. reading facial expressions and noticing nonverbal cues) as well as paying attention to the following basic internal and external signals that suggest someone may be experiencing trauma and outside of their window of tolerance:

 - Muscle tone extremely slack (collapsed, noticeably flat affect)